 Many gel capsule supplements use components derived from beef to create the gel cap.
 A dog or cat sensitive to beef may react to these as well.
 If this is the case then there are vegetable based capsules that may be appropriate.

-Pets with food sensitivities often tend to have poor gut health and biodiversity.
+Pets with food sensitivities often may have poor gut health and biodiversity.
 Some additional gut health protocols may prove beneficial.

 Adding prebiotics to the diet in the form of fiber can improve digestion by supporting the colonization of probiotics.
 Fermented vegetables can provide both prebiotics and probiotics.
 Always trial new vegetables just like any new ingredient when following an elimination diet protocol.